-Lakefront vacations provide wonderful opportunities for you and Fido to relax and play hard, but not all of them feature dog-friendly beaches.
-From world-famous Lake Tahoe to smaller, more intimate destinations in the American heartland, these lakes with beaches welcome you and your waterdog to play in the sand and swim in scenic surroundings.
+Lake and riverfront vacations provide wonderful opportunities for you and Fido to relax and play hard, but not all of them feature dog-friendly shorelines.
+From world-famous Lake Tahoe to smaller, more intimate destinations in the American heartland, these lakes and rivers with beaches welcome you and your waterdog to play in the sand and swim in scenic surroundings.
+Enjoy even more fun in the sun at the best dog-friendly beaches on the East, West, and Gulf coast.

 Posted by Erin Ballinger